liav22/PSBot/README.md

 * Handles errors like a boss (mostly)

 ## Installation
-Download ZIP, ensure you have the required packages and run Launch Bot
+Download ZIP, ensure you have the required packages and run `Launch Bot.bat`.